The Book of Mormon, the most correct book, or is it?

 Also, in the title page it says that Jesus Christ is the Eternal God, but that conflicts with later official LDS doctrine that Jesus was created by the father and did not eternally exist.
 Eternal is defined as being without beginning or end and valid or existing at all times, so if there was ever a time that Jesus did not exist or that he was not God, as is the claim by LDS doctrine, than the Book of Mormon fails the "most correct book" claim before you even get past the title page.
 Of course, according to the Bible, the ultimate resource on God, Jesus is eternal and was and is God eternally.

 The Introduction says that The Book of Mormon "contains, as does the Bible, the fullness of the everlasting gospel."
 Either the claim that the Bible and Book of Mormon contain the fullness of the everlasting gospel is false or else Joseph Smith had no idea what "fullness" meant when he wrote the title page, otherwise there would be no need for the Doctrine and Covenants, Pearl of Great Price or other canonized LDS scriptures.
-If the Bible and Book of Mormon contain the fullness of the everlasting gospel than there is no need for more, and if anything else that claims to be the gospel must therefore be a lie.
+If the Bible and Book of Mormon contain the fullness of the everlasting gospel than there is no need for more, and anything else that claims to be the gospel must therefore be a lie.

 The Book of Mormon title page claims the golden plates were "translated by the power of God," but what it doesn't say is that Joseph Smith did not look at the plates to translate them and did not use the urim and thummim, instead he put a special rock in his hat and stuck his face into the hat and claimed to have the characters and the translation show up on the rock and he would dictate the english translation to his scribe.

-The title page also says that everyone who obeys the laws and ordinances of the gospel will be saved, but the problem is, The Book of Mormon is said to contain the fulness of the gospel and yet does not contain most of what the LDS Church considers saving ordinances such as baptism for the dead, temple initiatory and endowment, work for the dead, etc.
+The title page also says that everyone who obeys the laws and ordinances of the gospel will be saved, but the problem is, The Book of Mormon is said to contain the fullness of the gospel and yet does not contain most of what the LDS Church considers saving ordinances such as baptism for the dead, temple initiatory and endowment, work for the dead, etc.

 The Title page also mentions "God the Eternal Father," but if LDS doctrine by Joseph Smith and other leaders is to be believed, than the God they serve was not always God and was once a man like us who, through obedience to his god, became a god and is now doing what his god did.
 A god that has a beginning is not an eternal god, and certainly not the Eternal God.

 The next problematic text we get to is the testimony of the three and the eight witnesses.
 Joseph Smith and not the witnesses wrote the testimony and then the witnesses were coerced into signing it.
 All of the three witnesses fell away from the Church, and while it it true that Oliver Cowdrey and Martin Harris eventually came back to the Church, David Whitmer never did.
-None of the three witnesses ever outright denied their testimony of the gold plats, Martin Harris said that he did not see the plates or the angel with his earthly eyes, just his spiritual eyes and those who were familiar with him said he alway had fanciful tales and was given to visions and imaginations.
+None of the three witnesses ever outright denied their testimony of the gold plates, Martin Harris said that he did not see the plates or the angel with his earthly eyes, just his spiritual eyes and those who were familiar with him said he alway had fanciful tales and was given to visions and imaginations.

 Out of the eight witnesses, three of them fell away and three of the ones who remained faithful were Smiths, immediate family members of Joseph Smith’s family.